mjohnson518/Carbon12/README.md

+# Setup

+1. add the packages with `yarn install`

+2. start hardhat with `yarn chain`

+3. start react with yarn start

+4. run `yarn deploy` - this will deploy the contracts to the local chain, you should see them in your hardhat logs.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.